-Research has shown that people with certain risk factors are more likely than others to develop kidney cancer.
-A risk factor is anything that increases a person's chance of developing a disease.
+However, we do know that people with certain risk factors may be more likely than others to develop kidney cancer.
+A risk factor is something that may increase the chance of getting a disease.

 Studies have found the following risk factors for kidney cancer: